 You must follow your employer's usual time-off policy, including advance notice to the employer if that is generally required, unless an emergency prevents you from doing so.

 Your employer may require documentation of an emergency that prevented you from following your employer's policy regarding giving advance notice.
 S/he may also ask for any other information or documentation available to you which supports your reason for being absent.* For more information, see our NC Workplace Protections page.

 If you do not qualify for a DVPO or if your order is not granted, you can still seek protection from the law and assistance from domestic violence organizations.
 If you do not qualify for a DVPO because you do not have a "personal relationship" with a person who has stalked or sexually harrased you, you may be eligible file for a civil no-contact order.*

 Also, the abuser may be committing a crime for which s/he may be arrested.
 For definitions of common crimes in North Carolina, go to our Crimes page.

 You may also want to visit our Staying Safe page for ways to increase your safety.

-DVPOs also do not cover many types of emotional or mental abuse.
+Domestic violence protective orders do not cover many types of emotional or mental abuse.
 If you're being mentally or emotionally abused, please contact a domestic violence organization in your area.
-They can help you figure out your options, help you stay safe, and offer you support (NC State and Local Programs under the Where to Find Help tab on the top of this page).
+They can help you figure out your options, help you stay safe, and offer you support.
+See our NC State and Local Programs page for referrals.